wp-plugins/social-media-widget/readme.txt

 3. Go to Appearance/Widgets and activate the widget to customize

 == Screenshots ==
-1. Shows the various icon sizes and icon packs and their appearance in the sidebar.
+1. Shows all of the 32px icon packs
+2. Shows all of the 64px icon packs
+3. Shows all of the 16px icon packs
+4. Shows the widget control panel

 == Help ==

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.2.5 - Updated readme.txt to improve visibility and adding screenshots

 1.2.4 - Trying something else to fix the issues with 1.2.2 and 1.2.3.

 1.2.3 - As expected, changes in 1.2.2 broke some peoples' stuff.
 Made a couple CSS changes to see if this fixes it.